-The 1901 census shows the following Pollocks at Liskeran:
+The 1901 census shows the following Pollocks at No.9 Liskeran:

-Alexander (Sandy) Pollock, son of the Robert and Margaret above married Margaret Ann Bell (of Fern) – daughter of John Bell, farmer, on 11 November 1902 at the Stranorlar Presbyterian Church.
+- Alexander Pollock – unmarried farmer and son, aged 24.
+Known as Sandy he married Margaret Ann Bell (of Fern) – daughter of John Bell, farmer, on 11 November 1902 at the Stranorlar Presbyterian Church.

-The 1911 census shows the family living at No. 5 Liskeran:
+The 1911 census shows the family of Sandy Pollock living at No. 5 Liskeran:

 - Margaret – who lived at Liskeran.

 - Lilly – she married a man by the name of Dunlop and moved to Castledawson in the Londonderry county of Northern Ireland.